BerkZerker/Project-MORPH/examples/README_GPU.md

-# GPU Training with MORPH
+# GPU Training

-This guide explains how to use GPU acceleration for training and running MORPH models.
+This guide explains how to use GPU acceleration for training and running models.
 The implementation automatically detects available GPUs and can distribute the workload across multiple GPUs for improved performance.

 ## Features